Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

-\begin{itemize} \item In the Heracles sample, the abundances of the vast majority (at least 80\%\footnote{This percentage has been derived by adding the percentage of Heracles stars which are compatible either with GSE (K) or with the metal-poor disc, and subtracting to this sum the disc contamination of GSE (K), which is of the order of 5\% (see Tab.~\ref{tab:comp_disc} and Fig.~\ref{fig:compatibility_disc}).}) of the stars can be explained as a combination of two different stellar populations: the GSE debris and metal-poor disc stars.
-Thus, very little room is left for interpretation of the outliers with respect to these two components. \item As long as Sequoia is concerned, instead, beyond the high chemical compatibility with GSE, we still have a small but significant group of stars (about 35\% of the sample) that result as being compatible neither with GSE nor with the disc.
-In Figure \ref{fig:outliers} we show the distribution in the chemical spaces for the outliers of Sequoia (K) with respect to GSE (K), with the same colour code as in the previous figures.
-For reference, we show the 68\% (1$\sigma$), 80\% (bulk considered for the comparison) and 95\% (2$\sigma$) contours of the GSE probability density distribution (in black), when a threshold of 20 is taken into account.
-If we take a closer look at these outliers (in green) and we visually compare them to the GSE's outliers (in blue) with respect to its bulk (black contours), we can actually notice that many of the green points are still distributed within the regions of the chemical spaces where also the blue points lie.
-This suggests that the threshold assumed for the modelling cut out the same kind of populations from both samples, meaning that the a significant part of the Sequoia's outliers could actually be compatible with those of GSE.
-As a consequence, we argue that the chemical compatibility between the Sequoia and the GSE samples is at least as high as 65\%, strongly hinting at a common origin for GSE and Sequoia.
+\item As long as Sequoia is concerned, instead, beyond the high chemical compatibility with GSE, we still have a small but significant group of stars (about 39\% of the sample) that result as being compatible neither with GSE nor with the disc.
+In Figure \ref{fig:outliers} we show the distribution in the chemical spaces for the cleaned Sequoia (K) and Sequoia (My) with respect to GSE (H), with the same colour code as in the previous figures.
+For reference, we show the 68\%, 80\%, and 95\% contours of the pure GSE probability density distribution (in black).
+If we take a closer look at the cleaned Sequoia (in green/yellow) and we visually compare them to the GSE's outliers (in blue), we can actually notice that many of the green/yellow points are still distributed within the regions of the chemical spaces where also the blue points lie.
+This suggests that the threshold assumed for the modelling cut out the same kind of populations from both samples, meaning that a significant part of the cleaned Sequoia could actually be compatible with the outliers of GSE.
+As a consequence, we argue that the chemical compatibility between the Sequoia and the GSE samples is at least as high as 60\%, strongly hinting at a common origin for GSE and Sequoia.

 In this interpretation, Sequoia would be made of metal-poor\footnote{As shown in Fig.~\ref{fig:mdf} and by others \citep[e.g., ][]{myeong18}, Sequoia has a mean metallicity which is lower than that of GSE.} stars once part of the GSE progenitor, and which were subsequently lost on retrograde orbits, during the early phases of its accretion into the Galaxy.
 Note that this interpretation is valid if the GSE progenitor had initially a metallicity gradient, as predicted by simulations \citep[e.g.,][]{koppelman20, amarante22, khoperskov23b, khoperskov23d, mori24}.